University of Washington employees who use chemicals or chemical containing products at any UW owned

 Conducting your Chemical Inventory

 First, use the inventory worksheet in the MyChem Guide (accessible in MyChem) to gather information, including chemical name, manufacturer, container size and type and physical state.
 Then enter your inventory into MyChem.
 It's important to understand that when you enter your inventory in MyChem, you are first checking to see if the chemical is already in MyChem.
-If it is, its MSDS and hazard information are already available and you can enter the chemical.
-If not, you can still enter it by hand, but you then probably need to request that the MSDS for that chemical be entered into MyChem so that it can get linked to your chemical.
+If it is, its MSDS/SDS and hazard information are already available and you can enter the chemical.
+If not, you can still enter it by hand and attach an MSDS/SDS for that chemical by locating an electronic copy online or scanning a paper copy of the MSDS/SDS.

 Chemicals can be flagged in inventory entry to advertise availability in the Chemical Exchange.

-Review and update inventories and contacts annually and whenever there are significant changes in inventory due to new processes or similar.
+Review and update inventories and contacts annually and whenever there are significant changes in inventory due to new processes.
 Inventories and contact information are shared with local police and fire departments for use during emergencies.

 The Chemical Exchange allows you to quickly search for surplus chemicals and advertise usable surplus chemicals online.
 One study found that unwanted chemicals account for up to 40% of all hazardous waste at universities.

 Click here for more information about the Chemical Exchange.